-FourFourTwo went up to Middlesbrough’s training ground during this season for a couple of interviews, and Aitor Karanka was wandering around with no shoes on.
+FourFourTwo went up to Middlesbrough’s training ground during this season in question for a couple of interviews, and Aitor Karanka was wandering around with no shoes on.
 A little insight into the glamorous football journalism life, there.
-The Spaniard had steered the club to the top flight with some exciting attacking football, but the goals dried up in the top flight despite the acquisition of Alvaro Negredo.
+The Spaniard had steered Boro to the top flight with some exciting attacking football, but the goals dried up in the top flight despite the acquisition of Alvaro Negredo.
 Boro scored just 27 in the league all season.

 After a strong start, there was an inexorable slide, and Karanka was given the boot in March to be replaced by Steve Agnew.
 Unfortunately it was all too late.

 19. Reading (2012/13)

 It took the Royals until November to win their first league game of the season, a 2-1 triumph over Everton at the 11th attempt.
 A brief surge in January, including wins over Newcastle and West Brom, led to striker Adam le Fondre and manager Brian McDermott winning Player and Manager of the month respectively, but it was short-lived.

 McDermott was sacked a month later and replaced by Nigel Adkins, who was unable to steady the ship.
 The Royals ended the season with six wins from 38 games, but still didn’t finish bottom (see QPR).

 Promoted clubs tended to struggle in this era, and Aidy Boothroyd’s Watford fit the bill perfectly, despite having brought in a number of experienced players including Chris Powell and Danny Shittu, plus goalkeeper Ben Foster on loan from Manchester United.